 Using wood glue and 1 ¼” wood screws, attach these pieces between the two rockers like shown below.
 Attach the braces about 6” from the end of each rocker.

-Step 2: Cut the Rocking Toy Dog Shapes
+Step 2: Cut the Rocking Horse or Dog Shapes

 The body of the rocking dog will set between the legs, so I took a scrap piece of plywood and sandwiched between each set (front and back) of legs, centered them on the braces of the rocker base and screwed in with 1 ¼” wood screws.

-Remove the scrap piece of plywood, then you can slide the dog body in place in just a few minutes.
+Remove the scrap piece of plywood, then you can slide the dog body in place in the next few steps.

 Before adding the dog body to the legs, use some wood glue and a nail gun to attach the ear pieces to the head.